brittrubil/miniproject1-practice/Section1.md

 - **Using the tab key to complete file paths :** will allow you to speed up typing commands, and file paths.
 	- _Example:_ If we have a long  complex file name beginning with the letter L we would just have to type L and press tab to automatically complete it, however if we have multiple files that begin with L we would just have to type a little bit more of the file.

+- **Using up and down arrow for history:** is used to scroll/browse through your recent command history.
+	- _Example:_ To review history scroll using the up and down arrow